 Applications are not being accepted at this time.
-Please stay tuned for announcements in spring 2020.
+Please stay tuned for future announcements.

 The OER Development Grant (OERDG) program at TRU provides funding and staff support to TRUFA and TRUOLFA members who wish to integrate open educational resources (OER) into their TRU courses.
 This direct support can be used by faculty to adopt, adapt, create, and/or integrate OER as primary materials within their TRU courses.

 Integrating OER into your courses may involve adopting or adapting an existing open textbook, creating a new open textbook, or creating supplementary resources such as test banks, case studies, lab manual, videos, assessment tools, etc.

 This grant program was originally funded by a Strategic Initiative Fund (SIF) Grant, but was later funded out of the Provost's Office on a short-term basis.

 The project is administered by the University Library, the Centre for Excellence in Learning and Teaching (CELT), and Open Learning.